nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `ToLuist` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case 1: Add a task

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. Actor requests to add a task with `description` in the input box.
-4. AddressBook deletes the person <br>
+2. System adds the task.
+3. System shows a feedback message ("Task `description` added") and displays the updated list.<br>
 Use case ends.

 **Extensions**

-2a.
-The list is empty
+2a. `description` is not provided.

+> 2a1.
+System shows an error message ("Please provide a task description") with the correct format example.
-> Use case ends
+> Use case resumes at step 1

-3a.
-The given index is invalid
+#### Use case 2: Delete a task

+**MSS**

+1. Actor requests to delete a task with `index` number in the input box.
+2. System finds the task and deletes it.
+3. System shows a feedback message ("Task `description` removed") and displays the updated list.<br>
+Use case ends.

+**Extensions**

+2a. `index` number given is invalid (not a positive integer, or an out-of-range positive integer).

-> 3a1.
-AddressBook shows an error message <br>
+> 2a1.
+System shows an error message ("Please provide a proper index number") with the correct format example.
-  Use case resumes at step 2
+> Use case resumes at step 1

 {More to be added}